V-Sekai/manuals/changelog/latest-changelog.md

 - Worked on libriscv loading and executing a hello world function call with a shared object.
 - Worked on godot-llama trying to get the new PHI-3 model working. https://github.com/V-Sekai/godot-llama
 - Worked on PaperWork🔥
 - Worked on ServerBackend🚫
 - Worked on TrollVsGoatTrafficSimulator
+- On 2024-07-09 1hour 30minutes worked on elaish/manifold for CSG

 ### Added